Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 | DataChannel    | A scene for sending and receiving text       |
 | MediaStream    | A scene for sending and receiving video/audio    |

+## Requirements

+This version of the package is compatible with the following versions of the Unity Editor:

+- 2019.1 and later (recommended)

+> [!NOTE]
+> <`Unity 2018.3` is not supported.>

+Currently the software only supports `windows64`.

+Graphics API version is only supports `Direct3D11`.

 ## Limitations

-This package uses GPU hardware acceleration for video encoding, so it only runs on graphics cards that support NVCodec.
+This package uses GPU hardware acceleration for video encoding, so it only runs on graphics cards that support [NVIDIA VIDEO CODEC SDK](https://developer.nvidia.com/nvidia-video-codec-sdk).

 ## Update History